 Common car accident injuries

 Car accidents can result in a wide array of potentially life-altering injuries.
 These can include traumatic brain injuries, spine injuries, broken bones/fractures, sprains, emotional trauma, lacerations, disfigurement, and more.
 If you were injured in a car accident in New Jersey or Pennsylvania, you mustn’t hesitate to pick up the phone and give an experienced personal injury attorney a call.
 The car accident injury attorneys right here at Friedman Schuman are dedicated to fighting for a swift recovery on your behalf.

 After a car accident

 When involved in a motor vehicle accident, it is imperative that the parties remain at the scene until law enforcement arrives.
 If you are hurt, you should call 9-1-1 and request medical attention immediately.
 If you are able, you may also want to exchange information with the other individuals involved in the accident.
 Additionally, if possible, you should take pictures of the accident, obtain witness contact information, and keep a copy of all medical documentation pertaining to your injuries.

 When an individual is injured in a car accident in Pennsylvania, they are covered under the state’s no-fault laws.
 However, Pennsylvania is a “choice no-fault” or a “limited tort” state.
 This means that drivers have the option to decide whether their insurance is going to be a modified no-fault plan or a traditional no-fault plan.

-Contact an experienced car accident attorney
+Contact our experienced car accident attorneys